lgatto/2015-05-14-Stellenbosch/03-loops-R.md

 > * Use a function to get a list of filenames that match a simple pattern.
 > * Use a `for` loop to process multiple files.

-We have created a function called `analyze` that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set:
+We have created a function called `analyze` that creates graphs of the average daily inflammation rates for a single data set:

 ~~~{.r}